-Browse and download free Hanukkah resources for students with diverse learning needs, prepared by Gateways’ experienced special education teachers.
+Browse and download free, printable Hanukkah resources for students with diverse learning needs, prepared by Gateways’ experienced special education teachers.

 Hanukkah Blessings with Picture Communication Symbols

-Blessings with visual supports were created to help make blessings simple, accessible, and understandable for students with a variety of disabilities.
-In these three Hanukkah blessings, each Hebrew phrase is illustrated by a simple symbol (we use Mayer-Johnson picture symbols) and includes a Hebrew transliteration and simplified English translation.
+Visual supports help make blessings simple, accessible, and understandable for students with a variety of disabilities.
+In these three Hanukkah blessings, each Hebrew phrase is illustrated by a simple Mayer-Johnson picture symbol and includes a Hebrew transliteration and simplified English translation.

 Hanukkah Social Stories and Skills

 File folder activities can help children review ideas and familiarize them with Jewish objects.
 Since they are inexpensive and relatively easy to make, you can accumulate a large stack of file folder activities in no time!
 The visual nature of file folder activities takes advantage of the visual strengths of children with autism and many other developmental disabilities.